 In response to the requirements of the insurance industry and either the negligible value of second liens on QF projects or the Company's inability to obtain a second lien on a QF project, Idaho Power proposes to conform its QF contract requirements to contemporary insurance industry standards and realistic lien rights.
 Due to what the Company contends is the marginal value of the secondary lien position and the inability of the Company, in some circumstances, to obtain security in the form of a second lien, Idaho Power proposes to delete the secondary lien rights as a risk mitigation measure in levelized rate arrangements with QFs.

-The Company in Petition Exhibit 3 shows, in legislative format, the proposed changes to the basic business insurance requirements that are now deemed by the insurance industry to be reasonably available to QFs:
+The Company's proposed changes to the basic business insurance requirements that are now deemed by the insurance industry to be reasonably available to QFs are shown below in legislative format:

 INSURANCE